 Here are a few steps that you can take to reduce the risk that your company will be subject to such a lawsuit:

 If one of your employees has filed a whistleblower claim against your company, act now.
-A lawyer can assist you in understanding the law, untangle the meaning of Sarbanes-Oxley Act, and more.
-Contact a local attorney for a free initial case review to learn more about how they can help you manage whistleblowers without making a bad situation worse.
+A lawyer can assist you in understanding the law, untangle the meaning of Sarbanes-Oxley Act, and ultimately protect the interests of your business.
+Contact a local small business attorney who can help you manage whistleblowers without making a bad situation worse.